integrations/terraform-provider-github/website/docs/index.html.markdown

   There is a number of ways to obtain trusted certificate for free, e.g. from [Let's Encrypt](https://letsencrypt.org/).
   Such trusted certificate *does not require* this option to be enabled.
   Defaults to `false`.

+* `serial_requests` - (Optional) Whether the server should be accessed serially or concurrently.
+  Concurrent is faster but requests may reach Github API rate limit when more than 5000 requests are made within an hour.
+Concurrent requests can't be retried.
+This option is better suited for smaller teams or unfrequent changes.
+If this is turned off and the request limit is reached errors will not be handled automatically.